Forescout/eyeExtend-Connect/versasdwan/README.md

 The Connect App for [Versa SD-WAN](https://versa-networks.com/products/sd-wan.php) provides an interface for the eyeSight Platform to communicate with the SD-WAN infrastructure.

+## App Version 1.0.2

+versa_discover() function - has been updated to ignore expired arp entries.
+The versa appliances null out the MAC address of an arp entry when it expires & then waits for a timer to expire (around a minute) before deleting the entry.
+This can cause endpoints being detected with a mac address of 00:00:00:00:00:00, when in fact they were just expired arp entries.

 ## App Version 1.0.1

 Polling script- fixed bug that ignored the user setting “Number of threads to use”.
 Original code was hard set to Max threads.